AllisonPessoa/nano-scanner/README.md

 ## Installation

+This software was written in Python 3.8.10.
+There are some compatibilities problems with older or newer versions of python due to third-part libraries.
+I recommend you installing a standalone python folder, detached from your current version, for example:
-Clone this repository on GitHub or Download Zip.
+1) Clone this repository on GitHub or Download Zip and extract in a directory of your wish
+2) download this [WinPython](https://sourceforge.net/projects/winpython/files/WinPython_3.8/3.8.10.0/) distribution and save it in a directory of your wish
+4) Inside the WPy64-31080 folder, run the WinPython Command Prompt.exe
+5) cd to the nano-scanner folder
+6) run: <pip install -r requirements.txt>
+7) To open the program, run: <python nanoscanner/__init__.py>

+To create a shortcut to open the program from the Desktop, for example, rewrite the NanoScanner.bat file:

+    @echo off
+    "directory_to_Python38100\python-3.8.10.amd64\python.exe" "directory_to_nanoscanner\nanoscanner\__init__.py"
+    pause

+Then just click with the right button in the NanoScanner.bat file -> Send to -> Desktop (create shortcut)

 ### Dependencies

-nidaqmx==0.5.7
+* nidaqmx==0.5.7
-numpy==1.18.4+mkl
+* numpy==1.18.4
-PyQt5==5.15.6
+* PyQt5==5.15.6
-pyqtgraph==0.12.3
+* pyqtgraph==0.12.3
-pyserial==3.5
+* pyserial==3.5
+* setuptools==46.4.0

 ## Documentation

-NanoScanner features Widgets Tool Tips, which means that when one places the mouse onto an object (e.g. Text Lines, Check Boxes, etc.), it shows a small text with important information heading the correct usage of the widget.
+NanoScanner features Widgets Tool Tips, which means that when one places the mouse onto an object (e.g. Text Lines, Check Boxes, etc.), it shows a small text with important information regarding the correct usage of the widget.

 ### Positioning Control

 The positioning control is responsible for moving the sample through the space in the three cartesian directions.
 A coarse movement is adjusted by changing the scan center, while a fine movement is set either by clicking on the Image Plot or by pressing the arrow buttons on keyboard (top, bottom, left, right for 2D positioning on the same Z-plane, ~~and pgUp, pgDn for modifying the Z position~~).
-The range of the fine movement and the step size are defined in the scan properties panel.
+The range of the fine movement and the step size are defined in the scan properties pannel.
 Once this properties are changes, the current image is lost and a new empty image is shown.

 There are lockers to the movement in order to keep it safe.
 If the 'Locker Rel Movement' checkBoxe is checked, the software will not drive voltage to the piezo, but the positioning system still works and the corresponding pixel's data are still showed (If the scan data is hyperspectral).